View on GitHub

 page-fix-coords # replace negative values in coordinates by zero

-page-flatten-tableregions # move recursive TableRegion cells to top level for editing in LAREX
+page-flatten-regions # move recursive *Region/TextRegion to top level for editing in LAREX

-page-unflatten-tableregions # move flattened TableRegion cells back to hierarchy after editing in LAREX
+page-unflatten-regions # move flattened sub-TextRegions back to hierarchy after editing in LAREX

 page-move-alternativeimage-below-page # try to push page-level AlternativeImage back to subsegments